 Tina Dillman is an arts leader, cultural designer & organizer, artist, and curator that is currently based out of Central New York.
 Presently, Tina is available on a sliding scale for remote consulting services working with artists, entrepreneurs, small businesses, non-profits, corporations, and government agencies.
 Any inquiries can be sent to her email, and for more information about the services available, please visit her page titled, AGENCY.

 During the beginning of the pandemic in 2020, Tina was based in Pittsburgh, PA, where she founded The Bloomfield Garden Club.
-This roaming outdoor arts salon features local and regional artists that identify as “vulnerable” (queer, not-white, female, a mother, and/or other) that work in dance, music, literature, comedy, media, visual and/or performance art.
-She is currently working on the programming for 2022, with funding received from the Pittsburgh Foundation, so please stay tuned!!!
+This roaming outdoor arts salon featured local and regional artists that identify as “vulnerable” (queer, not-white, female, a mother, and/or other) that work in dance, music, literature, comedy, media, visual and/or performance art.
+She ran this programming for 2 years with the support from the Heinz Endowments and the Pittsburgh Foundation.

 In the fall of 2014, Tina relocated to Buffalo, New York, where she launched a socially engaged artist residency program out of her home, called Project Grant.
 She collaborated with visiting artists and community partners to create free and accessible programming in disenfranchised neighborhoods around the city.
 In December 2016, Dillman moved into 500 Seneca as the first Artist/Curator In-Residence.
 Here she launched The Cass Project, an arts and cultural initiative whose mission was to create culturally diverse artistic programming and events that engage, empower, and spark dialogue and action in creating community and rehabilitating neighborhoods.
 During the four years Dillman lived in Buffalo, she became an active member of the arts advocacy group the Greater Buffalo Cultural Alliance, was an arts writer for Buffalo Rising and The Public, and was also a faculty member of the Arts Management Department at the University of Buffalo.